MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

 The end of the chain, however, presents a large reward of 10, and standing at the end of the chain and still moving 'forward' the large reward can be gained repeatedly.

+The image below shows an example of a 5-Chain environment with 5 states. "a" stands for action and "r" for reward.

 ![NChain](/NChain-illustration.png)
 (Image taken from: https://adventuresinmachinelearning.com/reinforcement-learning-tutorial-python-keras/)